CodeSyncr/Tridev/packages/config/README.md

-# conduit_config
+# tridev_config

 A library to add type and name safety to YAML configuration files.

 ## Basic Usage

-conduit_config is simple - it maps YAML files to Dart objects using the keys as property names.
+tridev_config is simple - it maps YAML files to Dart objects using the keys as property names.
 This mapping ensures that the types of your YAML values are checked at runtime and that you haven't typo'ed any YAML key names.